ottozastrow/indexAnyFrontend/standlet/docs/docs/cooperation between memberstates  medical device coordination group expert laboratories expert panels  and device registers/Article 106 - Provision of scientific technical and clinical opinions and advice.md

       </div>
       <div class="grid-list-column-2">
          <p class="norm">to provide opinions in response to
+consultations by manufacturers in accordance with [[Article&nbsp;61](../clinical evaluation and clinical investigationsArticle 61 - Clinical evaluation.md)](../clinical evaluation and clinical investigationsArticle 61 - Clinical evaluation.md)(2),
-consultations by manufacturers in accordance with Article&nbsp;61(2), notified bodies and Member&nbsp;States in accordance with paragraphs&nbsp;11 to 13 of this Article.</p>
+notified bodies and Member&nbsp;States in accordance with paragraphs&nbsp;11 to 13 of this Article.</p>
       </div>